atmakurihymavathi/quanteon-video-surveillance-ai/README.md

 2. **Re-identification is motion-based, not appearance-based** — see [Re-Identification Approach](#9-re-identification-approach) in full.
    ID switches will happen in crossings and long occlusions.
-2b.
-In practice, on the sample video, tracks were observed to churn IDs relatively often in a crowded doorway — expected given (1) and (2).
+3. **Observed ID churn in crowded scenes.** On the sample video, tracks were observed to churn IDs relatively often in a crowded doorway.
+   This is expected given the motion-based association approach and is documented as a known limitation rather than hidden.
-3. **No dedicated lighting/shake compensation.** A production system for genuinely challenging footage (night-vision switches, heavy handheld shake) would add frame-level normalization or stabilization as a pre-processing stage; out of scope here.
+4. **No dedicated lighting/shake compensation.** A production system for genuinely challenging footage (night-vision switches, heavy handheld shake) would add frame-level normalization or stabilization as a pre-processing stage; out of scope here.
-4. **Zones are static per run.** Zones do not currently move/rotate with a PTZ camera; each run assumes a fixed camera framing.
+5. **Zones are static per run.** Zones do not currently move/rotate with a PTZ camera; each run assumes a fixed camera framing.
-5. **MOT evaluation is a lightweight benchmark integration rather than a full official MOTChallenge reproduction.** The project includes `scripts/evaluate_mot.py`, which evaluates predictions against MOT-format ground truth and uses `motmetrics` to report MOTA, MOTP, IDF1 and related
+6. **MOT evaluation is a lightweight benchmark integration rather than a full official MOTChallenge reproduction.** The project includes `scripts/evaluate_mot.py`, which evaluates predictions against MOT-format ground truth and uses `motmetrics` to report MOTA, MOTP, IDF1 and related